-Once you pair your lead data with your sales data, you’ll be able be more aggressive with certain bids for certain types of PPC traffic that has a higher likelihood of leading to sales.
+Once you pair your lead data with your sales data, you’ll be able to be more aggressive with certain bids for certain types of PPC traffic that has a higher likelihood of leading to sales.

-To be able to track this, you’ll want two things:
+To track this, you’ll want two things:

 - URL parameter tracking

 - Hidden fields

 The hidden fields are what you add to your sign up/lead gen form so it can capture the data that’s in the URL when a visitor converts.
 If you’re using a landing page builder like Unbounce, then it’s incredibly easy.

 Now, once you identify the sales rates of your keywords, you basically start discovering what “Multi Intent Keywords” are.

 This means that within your Search network campaign, your keywords start acting like they have different PPC channel temperatures and you should start considering to treat them individually based on their conversion intent and the CTA offer their most receptive to.